 - When an adult Piping Plover perceives that a predator is threatening its nest, the bird will attempt to distract it by moving a few feet away, pretending to have a broken wing, and sounding a distress call.
 Even if this ruse works, the adult bird’s absence leaves the eggs or chicks vulnerable to the elements.

 - When a plover chick feels threatened, it will freeze in the hope of being overlooked.
-Sometimes people mistake this for an injury and pick the chick up, which puts the chick at risk of injury or injury or even death.
+Sometimes people mistake this for an injury and pick the chick up, which puts the chick at risk of injury or even death.

 - Chicks regularly move up and down the beach in search of food and shelter, sometimes traveling miles from the nest.
 They can be found anywhere on the beach, including far away from signs and fencing.